Daihatsu YRV: Engines and trim levels

 A four-wheel drive system named "4Trak" is available only with the 1.3 L K3-VE engine internationally.
 A Japanese domestic market turbocharged version was also available.
 All other versions are equipped with front-wheel drive system.
 There was also the F-Speed semi-automatic transmission version.
+The gear shifter was mounted on the steering column (called a "dashboard shift" by Daihatsu); along with minor updates in December 2001, the YRV Turbo received the more common, floor-mounted shifter instead.

-A premium specification was available.
-This featured the naturally aspirated K3-VE engine, side skirts and five spoke alloy wheels.
-This version was the highest selling YRV specification of the three and as a result, is the most common in the UK.
+While the handling had been described as "European" in the Japanese domestic market, the turbocharged YRV was deemed to need additional tuning.
+The new engine was mounted in a Sirion for initial testing, and then the YRV underwent more testing and modification before going on sale in Europe.
+A premium specification was also available; this featured the naturally aspirated K3-VE engine, side skirts and five-spoke alloy wheels.
+This version was the highest selling YRV specification of the three in the United Kingdom and remains the most common variant there.

 The YRV has an option for an electronically controlled 4-speed automatic transmission.
-The international YRV turbo comes with this transmission as standard equipment.
+The YRV Turbo comes with this transmission as standard equipment, without a manual gearbox option.
+The YRV transmissions had tight size limitations to enable a small turning circle, and the manual version did not have a sufficient torque rating for the turbo engine.

 A four-wheel drive Japanese domestic market version was available at launch and up until discontinuation in 2005.
-This version had a turbocharged 1.3 L K3-VET engine and an electronically controlled 4-speed automatic transmission or an upgraded 5-speed manual transmission option, exclusively for this model.
+This version had a turbocharged 1.3 L K3-VET engine producing 140 PS, however, electronically controlled paddle-shift 4-speed automatic transmission with a column shifter lever was the only gearbox available for this model.
+The gear lever was moved to the floor with the December 2001 facelift.